An Isan Attraction on the Huai Krathing Reservoir Lake in Loei, Thailand

 Boarding Our Floating Pavilion and Being Towed to the Middle of the Lake

 After paying for our rental of a bamboo raft, we quickly boarded our floating pavilion.
 The raft was about 15' by 8' and had room for up to 10 persons.
 There were mats and cushions spread out on the deck and I noticed five or six life jackets.
-Water, coke, and ice had previously been ordered and was awaiting us on the raft.
+Water, coke, and ice had previously been ordered and were awaiting us on the raft.

 Within a few minutes of boarding, a long-tailed motorboat attached itself to our bamboo raft and pushed us very slowly out to the middle of the lake.
 In the distance, we could see a few other floating pavilions already on the lake and also beautiful green mountains behind a bamboo forest on the far side of the lake.